-Status reviews occurring since 1991 have resulted in the majority of Columbia Basin salmon and steelhead stocks being listed under the ESA as shown in the table below.
+The majority of Columbia Basin salmon and steelhead stocks are listed under the ESA as shown in the table below.
 The U.S. v Oregon TAC has prepared Biological Assessments (BAs) for combined fisheries based on relevant U.S. v Oregon management plans and agreements since 1992.